The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

-The assumption that $H \subgroup K$ is used to prove that every edge of $G$ is crossed by some element of $\C$.
-Highest edge subdivision decomposes $\gamma_\eta$, which crosses every edge of $G$, into a concatenation of paths $\gamma_l$ based at the initial vertex of the highest edge in $G$.
-Each $\fG$ in $\cH'$ satisfies the basic splitting property of \neg\ edges and each periodic \iNp\ has period one.
-Lemma~\ref{FIX} and Remark~\ref{ct unnecessary} therefore imply that each $\gamma_l$ is a universal Nielsen path and hence an element of $\C$.

-We now turn to the induction argument, assuming that \pref{item:neg Nielsen paths} is satisfied by all $j > i$ (which is obvious if $i$ is the maximal height) and proving that $E_i$ satisfies \pref{item:neg Nielsen paths}.
+We now turn to the downward induction argument: fixing $i$, and assuming that \pref{ItemNEGNielsenPathsUniv} holds for $j > i$ and that $\C$ crosses every edge of $G$ (which is obvious if $i$ is the maximal height), we either show that $E_i$ already satisfies \pref{ItemNEGNielsenPathsUniv}, or we adjust the construction until it is satisfied, maintaining the fact that $\C$ covers $G$.
+Let $x$ and $y$ be the initial and terminal endpoints of $E_i$.